Philipp-Sc/llm-fraud-detection/README.md

 # rust-bert-fraud-detection
 Robust semi-supervised fraud detection using Rust native NLP pipelines.
 # About
 **rust-bert-fraud-detection** uses the NLP pipelines from [rust-bert](https://github.com/guillaume-be/rust-bert) to extract topics and sentiment from the given text.
 A simple [Random Forest Regressor](https://docs.rs/smartcore/latest/smartcore/ensemble/random_forest_regressor/index.html) is trained to predict fraud/ham.
 The training data is generated using a diverse collection of commonly used spam/ham datasets (LingSpam, EnronSpam, Spam Assassin Dataset, SMSSpamCollection, YoutubeSpam, ...).
-Since the [Random Forest Regressor](https://docs.rs/smartcore/latest/smartcore/ensemble/random_forest_regressor/index.html) is trained on latent features ([topics/fraud indicators](https://github.com/Philipp-Sc/rust-bert-fraud-detection/blob/main/package/src/build/mod.rs)) and NOT on a text encoding (such as Bag of Words) much less datapoints are needed to build a general model.
+Since the [Random Forest Regressor](https://docs.rs/smartcore/latest/smartcore/ensemble/random_forest_regressor/index.html) is trained on latent features ([topics/fraud indicators](https://github.com/Philipp-Sc/rust-bert-fraud-detection/blob/main/package/src/build/mod.rs)) and NOT on a text encoding (such as Bag of Words) much less datapoints are needed to build a general model which should work accross different domains (e.g emails, websites and governance proposals).
 #
 This project is part of [CosmosRustBot](https://github.com/Philipp-Sc/cosmos-rust-bot), which provides Governance Proposal Notifications for Cosmos Blockchains.
-To detect fake & fraud proposals **rust-bert-fraud-detection** was created.
-Since **rust-bert-fraud-detection** is semi-supervised it is works accross different domains, even though the [Random Forest Regressor](https://docs.rs/smartcore/latest/smartcore/ensemble/random_forest_regressor/index.html) was trained only on a fraud/ham email dataset.
-Recently trainig data from Governance Proposals of Cosmos Blockchains were added, to further improve the accuracy.
+The goal is automatically detect fraudulent and deceitful proposals to prevent users falling for crypto scams.
+The current model is very effective in detecting fake governance proposals.

 #
 Note that the language models used by [rust-bert](https://github.com/guillaume-be/rust-bert) are in the order of the 100s of MBs to GBs.
 This impacts the hardware requirements and model inference time.
 A GPU Setup is recommended.
 # Use